 We’ve gone through this in recent weeks, and since I’ve lived to tell about it, here is how I’m trying to press the reset button and find a new – and pleasant – norm.

-1. Identify downhill slide
+1. Identify the downhill slide

 By identifying when the downhill slide started you’ll be able to paint a clearer picture.
 You may find out that a major change in routine can really effect children’s behavior.

-When my children miss their independent play time too often, they become fussy with each other and no longer play well.
+When my children miss their Independent Play-time too often, they become fussy with each other and no longer play well.
 The same can be said for watching too much television.